staeter/work-in-progress/dialogue.md

 1. **Humanizing**: Foster goodwill, empathy, openness and constructive communication.
 2. **Optimistic**: Build confidence in our collective ability to overcome current challenges and shape better futures through human ingenuity.
 3. **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.
-4. **Expressive**: Provide spaces for creative expression and knowledge sharing and embrace diverse voices and experiences.
+4. **Expressive**: Provide spaces and tools for creative expression and knowledge sharing and embrace diverse voices and experiences.
+5. **Informative**: Create community-driven systems for news gathering, investigation, and proportional reporting.
-5. **Democratic**: Make collective and democratic organizing and decision-making more efficient than centralized systems.
+6. **Democratic**: Make collective and democratic organizing and decision-making more efficient than centralized systems.
-6. **Accessible**: Ensure accessibility no matter the technical knowledge, the economical status, the cultural background, the physical disabilities, the language or the literacy.
+7. **Accessible**: Ensure accessibility no matter the technical knowledge, the economical status, the cultural background, the physical disabilities, the language or the literacy.
-7. **Attractive**: Has compelling reasons for people and communities to join, stay and grow with the platform enabling [network effects](https://en.wikipedia.org/wiki/Network_effect).
+8. **Attractive**: Has compelling reasons for people and communities to join, stay and grow with the platform enabling [network effects](https://en.wikipedia.org/wiki/Network_effect).
-8. **Private**: Guarantee personal data sovereignty and communication confidentiality.
+9. **Private**: Guarantee personal data sovereignty and communication confidentiality.
-9. **Resilient**: Maintain platform availability even under state-level interdiction.
+10. **Resilient**: Maintain platform availability even under state-level interdiction.
-10. **Safe**: Ensure users can communicate without fear of identification or retribution even in repressive environments.
+11. **Safe**: Ensure users can communicate without fear of identification or retribution even in repressive environments.
-11. **Modular**: Support community-driven development with a secure framework making every interface and algorithm customizable.
+12. **Modular**: Support community-driven development with a secure framework making every interface and algorithm customizable.
-12. **Independent**: Organize platform architecture and governance in a way that ensures independence from state and corporate interests in order to stay true to the *core principles*.
+13. **Independent**: Organize platform architecture and governance in a way that ensures independence from state and corporate interests in order to stay true to the *core principles*.
-13. **Sustainable**: Ensure the platform's social and technical foundations remain viable and relevant across generational timescales.
+14. **Sustainable**: Ensure the platform's social and technical foundations remain viable and relevant across generational timescales.
-14. **Empirical**: Rigorously justify, study and stress test every feature to ensure alignment with the *core principles*.
+15. **Empirical**: Rigorously justify, study and stress test every feature to ensure alignment with the *core principles*.
-15. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.
+16. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.

 Each principle corresponds to a specific idea and are thought not to overlap with others.
 The principles 1-3 are philosophical, 4-7 social, 8-11 technical and 12-15 methodological.
 Apart from these groupings, they are sorted in no particular order.
 The numbers are only there for referencing sake.